virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 **Scheduler** is the actual *software entity* responsible for executing the software policies defined by the OS.
 The scheduler code is implemented as a part of the kernel code.

 -----------------
-### Key aspects of scheduling include:

-* **Process Prioritization:** Each process is assigned a priority or a scheduling class, which determines its relative importance in the scheduling algorithm.

-* **Scheduling Algorithms:** Various scheduling algorithms, such as First-Come-First-Serve (FCFS), Round Robin, Priority Scheduling, and Shortest Job First (SJF), are used to decide which process should run next.
-These algorithms are responsible for making the actual scheduling decisions based on process priorities, runtimes, and other criteria.

 ### The scheduler performs the following tasks:

-* Selecting Processes: It decides which process from the pool of ready processes should be granted access to the CPU.
+* **Selecting Processes:** It decides which process from the pool of ready processes should be granted access to the CPU.
 The specific scheduling algorithm used determines the selection criteria.

-* Enforcing Priorities: If priority-based scheduling is in use, the scheduler ensures that higher-priority processes are given precedence over lower-priority ones.
+* **Enforcing Priorities:** If priority-based scheduling is in use, the scheduler ensures that higher-priority processes are given precedence over lower-priority ones.

-* Allocating CPU Time: The scheduler determines how much CPU time each process is allowed to use.
+* **Allocating CPU Time:** The scheduler determines how much CPU time each process is allowed to use.
 In a preemptive scheduling system, it can interrupt the currently running process to allocate CPU time to a higher-priority process.

-* Managing the Ready Queue: It maintains a ready queue or a list of processes that are in a state to execute and selects processes from this queue for execution.
+* **Managing the Ready Queue:** It maintains a ready queue or a list of processes that are in a state to execute and selects processes from this queue for execution.